kjhjk566/OptProphet/README.md

 ### Dataset Overview

 All data in this project are synthetic time-series readings generated to demonstrate pipeline functionality rather than represent actual transceiver measurements.
+Due to confidentiality agreements, we are unable to release real-world datasets.
 Each sequence captures seventeen electrical and optical metrics (e.g. current, temperature, voltage, TX/RX power and multi-channel bias readings) along with two labels—`subhealth_label` (healthy vs. sub-healthy) and `failure_type` (soft failure, hard failure).

 ### Directory Description